General Methods for Industrial Effluent Treatment Plant (ETP)

 Segregation

 Streams with toxic substances and high concentrations of a particular pollutant like Cyanide and Chromium.
 BOD and pH should be treated separately.
 Separation of wastewater streams of different qualities is known as ‘Segregation’ or Separation’.
 Cooling Tower blow downs that are large in quantity and have no major pollutants in them should be treated separately, they are segregated from others.
-Similarly, small stream with high concentration of a pollutant should not be mixed with others.
+Similarly, small streams with high concentrations of a pollutant should not be mixed with others.

 Monitoring of ETP

-The Effluent Treatment Plant needs a constant monitoring.
-Constant watch on the Operation of Biological treatment process is essential.
+The Effluent Treatment Plant needs constant monitoring.
+Constant watch on the Operation of the Biological treatment process is essential.
 Before starting any biological method, the wastewater must be made free from toxic substances like As, Hg, Chlorine etc. pH must be in the range of 6.5 to 8.5 by adding suitable neutralizing agents.

 Disinfection